Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Oh

-Having pleasantly shaped buttocks Calipygian.
-Oh.
-Having pleasantly shaped buttocks.
+Having pleasantly shaped buttocks

-Okay, none of us.
+Okay, none of us

-All right, square ass.
+All right square ass

-Give us a fucking go.
+Give us a fucking go

-You wish your ass looked this square.
+You wish your ass

-Hope you enjoyed.
+Hope you enjoyed

-If these are a hit, I have more to offer.
+If these are a hit

-If they're not, I shall hide in shame.
+I shall hide in shame

-No, keep them coming.
+No keep them coming

 That was delightful.

-Honestly, David, you've made me feel ebullient.
+Honestly, David, you've made me feel abulient.

 Oh, yeah.

-Certainly not at all discombobulated.
+Certainly not at all, discombobulated.

-And I remain calipigic.
+And I remain calipidgen.

 Thank you very much, David.